thesohelshaikh/hacknirma/README.md

 This course was designed by students at Nirma University and cannot substitute a Bachelor's Degree.
 This curriculum doesn't guarantee good grades or a job.
 You are solely responsible if you choose to pursue this curriculum or any of the below mentioned courses.

 ## Prerequisites
+These are'nt prerequisites you should be already knowing rather these are concepts which are better if cleared before taking up the regular courses.

 - [Introduction to Computer Science CS50 - edX](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x#!)

   *You dont need to complete the course, however you are expected to complete the course uptill where it deviates from C and moves on to python.
 Also if you have the time you can complete the course.*